zcash/zips/drafts/blossom-split-founders-reward.rst

 - To-do: will the existing FR addresses be used for either the Zcash Company strategic reserve or the remainder, or will fresh addresses be used for all three?
 - To-do: specify the sets of FR addresses.
+- To-do: require that the three FR address sets are PGP-signed with appropriate keys.

 Example implementation
 ----------------------